 In her free time, when she is not reading a book, Natalia enjoys hiking and baking.
 She keeps busy with her husband and four children and their sports and school activities.

 Susan-Marie Farmen, “Sam,” is originally from Philadelphia, Pennsylvania and has lived all over the United States.
-While she has enjoyed a variety of work over the years, she started her career in education in Washington as an art docent and math tutor, before working in early childhood Special Education.
-She holds a Bachelor’s Degree in Humanities, a Master’s Degree in Education, and is currently working on a doctorate in Educational Leadership at Denver University.
-She moved to Colorado in 2007 where she has taught in both public and private schools at the elementary, middle and high school levels.
-Prior to completing her Principal licensure program at Denver University and working as an Assistant Principal, she served as a Teacher Effectiveness Coach, an Early Literacy Specialist, and a Dean.
-She has served on a variety of committees ranging from Early Literacy curriculum review to interim assessment design.
+While she has enjoyed a variety of work outside of education over the years, she started her career in education as an art docent and math tutor, before working in early childhood Special Education.
+She holds a Bachelor of Humanities, a Master of Teaching, a certification in English Language Development, and a certification and in Educational Leadership.
+She is currently in the second year of her Educational Leadership and Policy Studies doctoral program at the University of Denver.

 Mrs. Farmen taught in both public and private schools at the elementary, middle and high school levels for several years before leaving the classroom to coach teachers.
 She has been a district Teacher Effectiveness Coach, an Early Literacy Specialist, an ESL instructor, a math trainer, and a Dean of Instruction.
 She has served on a variety of committees ranging from Early Literacy curriculum review to district-level interim assessment design.